Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 DAY 1 | ARRIVE AND EXPLORE SRI LANKA’S CAPITAL CITY, COLOMBO

-First point of call on your Sri Lanka itinerary is the capital, Colombo, where the international airport is located (well, technically it’s located in Negombo, an hour from Colombo).
+The first point of call on your Sri Lanka itinerary is the capital, Colombo, where the international airport is located (well, technically it’s located in Negombo, an hour from Colombo).

-We’d recommend spending a night here to get your bearings (to help, check out this one day in Colombo guide).
+We’d recommend spending a night here to get your bearings (to help, check out this one-day in Colombo guide).

 Honestly, Colombo is a hard city to love; it’s big, chaotic and has little in the way of must-see attractions.